 Meeting Time

 Meeting Topic * *Note: Please enter the actual meeting topic.
-"AA/Meeting/Open Meeting/Noonaroos", and other generic entries are not meeting topics, and do not allow us to verify that you attended the meeting.
+"AA/Meeting/Open Meeting/Noonaroos/Big Book/Steps/Traditions/Daily Reading", and other generic entries do not allow us to verify that you attended the meeting.
+If it was a Big Book, Step, Tradition, or daily reading, please put the step/tradition number, chapter, or topic of the reading.
 You can always ask the Host/Secretary for the topic if it is not announced, or just put what seemed to be the theme of the shares, or who was hosting.

 Sobriety Coins